cydolo/CyberReverse/Bunifuframework.com/README.md

 ```

 ### Issues
-*If you get an error that is not licensed that product is not licensed, then try again to build the project if you continue to have a mistake, remove the Licenses.Licx file and the control from the designer.*
+*If you get an error that the product is not licensed, then try again to build the project
+if you continue to have a error, remove the Licenses.licx file (in properties) and the control from the designer.*

 ## [Download](https://github.com/cydolo/CyberReverse/releases/download/12.0/Bunifu.Licensing.rar)
 ![Bunifu](https://files.catbox.moe/h8gfh2.jpg)